ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 	civil, criminal, administrative or investigative; and

-3. 	"expenses" includes, without limitation, all attorneys' fees, costs and any other expenses incurred in the defense of any claims or proceedings against an agent by reason of his or her position or relationship as agent and all attorneys' fees, costs and other expenses incurred in establishing a right to indemnification under this Article XI.
+3. 	"expenses" includes, without limitation, all attorneys' fees, costs and any other expenses incurred in the defense of any claims or proceedings against an agent by reason of their position or relationship as agent and all attorneys' fees, costs and other expenses incurred in establishing a right to indemnification under this Article XI.